Sue: Bloody hell, he’s still Tom Baker.

 Sue goes very quiet at this point, as she desperately tries to keep up with this story’s frantic final act.

 Sue: Hey, it’s him!
 It’s the ****ing Master!

 Yes, the Portreeve was the Master all the time.

 Sue: Why is his trap so complicated?
-Why didn’t he just kill the Doctor when he was having a nice lie-down earlier on?
-Why does he always have to make life so complicated for himself?
+Why didn’t he just kill the Doctor when he was having a nice lie-down earlier?
+Why does he always have to complicate things?

 Shardovan takes a leap of faith…

 Sue: It’s Adam Ant.

 …and the Master’s plans come to a grinding halt.

 Sue: He’s very clever when it comes to making a quick getaway, but he’s completely useless when it comes to just about everything else.

 The projection folds in on itself, which means all the Castrovalvans are doomed.